Headquarters-Health/coding-challenge-timeline/README.md

 - `POST /api/add-rehab-item` - Add a new rehabilitation item
 - `POST /api/add-evaluation-item` - Add a new evaluation item
 - `POST /api/add-return-to-play-item` - Add a return to play item
-- `POST /api/add-return-to-learn-item` - Add a return to learn item

 - `PUT /api/update-timeline-item` - Update an existing timeline item - TODO: To be completed by the candidate.
 - `DELETE /api/clear-timeline` - Clear all timeline items